Watch the Canadian Muslim COVID-19 Task Force Virtual Town Hall on Understanding the COVID-19 VaccinesWritten by Canadian Muslim COVID-19 Task Force

-The Canadian Muslim COVID-19 Task Force (CMCTF) would like to invite you to a virtual town hall entitled "Health and Hope on the Horizon: Understanding the COVID-19 Vaccines" on Sunday January 3, 2021 from 7:00pm - 8:30pm (Eastern Standard Time).
+The Canadian Muslim COVID-19 Task Force (CMCTF) organized a virtual town hall entitled "Health and Hope on the Horizon: Understanding the COVID-19 Vaccines" on Sunday January 3, 2021 from 7:00pm - 8:30pm (Eastern Standard Time).

-This town hall aims to provide a neutral platform to openly discuss complicated issues and provide answers to questions Canadian Muslims may currently have pertaining to the COVID-19 vaccines.
+This town hall provided a neutral platform to openly discuss complicated issues and provide answers to questions Canadian Muslims may currently have pertaining to the COVID-19 vaccines.

-Inshallah we will have Closed Caption and/or ASL interpretation available for this broadcast.
+Closed Caption and/or ASL interpretation accompanied the broadcast.